KhaledElshokri/KhaledElshokri/README.md

 ### :briefcase: Credentials
 - Experience:
-  - Incoming intern at Autodesk
+  - Incoming SWE intern at Autodesk
   - Interned at CAE Inc. for 12 months
   - Teaching Assistant at Concordia University
   - You can view a few of my projects here on my GitHub page!